join us today

 To apply, please send the following application documents to Julia Cole: [email protected]

-- A two-page statement of interest referring explicitly to the area(s) in which you intend to conduct research at SIGNAL.
-Please include an outline of the proposed topic of inquiry and research plan, including a description of the likely impact of the candidate’s research and an explanation of why the candidate sees SIGNAL as a desirable venue to conduct the proposed study.
+- A two-page statement of interest referring explicitly to the area(s) in which you intend to conduct research at SIGNAL Group.
+Please include an outline of the proposed topic of inquiry and research plan, including a description of the likely impact of the candidate’s research and an explanation of why the candidate sees SIGNAL Group as a desirable venue to conduct the proposed study.

 - An updated CV (not to exceed 1 page)